 Notice that the entries from these two dictionaries offer similar definitions providing evidence that Words by Whitaker is a complete resource.
 However, also notice that the online dictionary offers the pejorative definition “slavegirl.”
 This makes use of this online dictionary easier for intermediate and advanced students when translating ancient texts that take advantage of the full range of possible definitions of the words it contains.

-Usefulness of Search Results
+Usefulness of Search Results (4 out of 5)

 Combining the completeness and the ease of use discussed above, Words by Whitaker’s Online Latin Dictionary offers students of Latin useful results for word searches.
 For example, if you look up “amatus sint,” the third-person plural pluperfect passive subjunctive mood form of the verb ”amo,” Words by Whitaker returns the following: